-NELPCO and SLEMCO filed comments in support of the Commission-led program on the basis of the cooperatives being over-burdening if they were to administer energy efficiency programs.
+administer energy efficiency programs.
 While supportive, both cooperatives also had separate concerns related to a Commission-led energy efficiency program.
-NELPCO emphasized the importance of the utilities being able to still recover LCFC, and SLEMCO raised the concern of potential customer confusion related to contractor/vendor work performed not on SLEMCO's behalf, but on behalf of the Commission.
 The Alliance was also supportive of the Fourth Proposed Phase II Rules, and provided not only comments, but also redlined proposed changes to areas the Alliance found lacking, including a savings goal.
+ELL also raised legal arguments within its comments; however, those arguments were either based on a misunderstanding of the Fourth Proposed Phase II Rules or were misplaced, far reaching grasps at unconstitutional arguments.